9dots/9dots.io-pages/Os7tKXc.md

 3. To help generate ideas for their products, students will take five minutes to browse the littlebits.cc website and look at the projects section.

 ## Empathize
+Students will discuss with their partner different problems that they have throughout a normal day for themselves.

-While thinking about the Little Bits available to them, students will discuss with a partner what kind of products they would like to create.
-What sort of product do you need?
+1. Students will discuss with a partner what kind of products they would like to create.

+2. What sort of product do you need?
 What would be a helpful product for your community?

 ## Define